-The game predictably comes down to the final pitch, and who’s that at the plate for Nat’s team?
+The game predictably comes down to the final pitch, and who’s at the plate for Nat’s team?
 The little “doofus” who can’t walk & chew gum at the same time.
-Brandon’s pitcher, now angry that his teammates & overbearing father want to stick it to the poor kid, serves him up an easy-to-hit pitch.
+Brandon’s pitcher, now sympathetic & angry that his teammates & overbearing father want him to stick it to the poor kid, serves him up an easy-to-hit pitch.
 What happened next sent waves of laughter over me for the next several minutes: The batter triumphantly connects, sending a fly ball into the outfield…

 It could have ended there, with the winning run scoring & the kid celebrating his big moment with an upset over Brandon’s team.
 But no!
 Instead, the scene cuts to the outfield where none other than the chubby, red-headed, nose-picking kid from earlier comes running full-speed toward the ball…so, maybe it’s a double-redemption story, with this kid making a diving catch?
 No. He literally trips & falls as the ball bounces off the ground & bonks him in the head.

-So, yeah…the writers decided to give redemption to one of the picked-on kids at the expense of the other picked-on kid.
+So, yeah…the writers give redemption to one of the picked-on kids at the expense of the other picked-on kid.
 But wait!
 In the end, all is well…because Brenda’s lost-and-found mutt, Wally, is actually Rupert, the little red-headed kid’s dog (“Rupert!
 I thought you died.”).
 They reunite right there on the baseball field, washing away the sting of his clumsy final play.

-Classic, early-90s drama, folks, & this episode is of absolutely no consequence to the overall series.
+Classic, early-90s TV drama, folks, & this episode is of absolutely no consequence to the overall series.
 It’s just filler.
 Golden, entertaining, cheese-ball filler…& a classic of the pre-PC era.

 Spring Dance (May 2, 1991)

 Dateless Steve tries to woo hottie Darla (Sharon Case) to the dance but she doesn’t dig Steve’s ‘Vette.
 “She cut me!
-She cut me deep!” he exclaims to Brandon, but that doesn’t stop him from doling out the advice: “The dance is only an excuse to get a room,” he informs Brandon upon sharing that the Spring Dance takes place at a fancy hotel.
+She cut me deep!” he exclaims to Brandon.
+But that doesn’t stop him from doling out the advice: “The dance is only an excuse to get a room,” he informs Brandon upon sharing that the Spring Dance takes place at a fancy hotel.

 Andrea wants to go with Brandon, but Brandon doesn’t know it.
 Kelly asks Brandon, who accepts, which pisses off Andrea, who decides to stay home.
 Steve in turn finds out ex-girlfriend Kelly & best-bud Brandon are going together after Kelly turns down Steve, so Steve reluctantly asks awkward Donna, whose outrageous bright red dress is only matched by the silliness of Brenda & Kelly’s discovery that they (gasp!) bought the same dress.
 But Brenda’s in a forgiving mood after skipping out mid-dance to the hotel room with Dylan to seal the deal & lose that virgini-thang.

 Meanwhile, Steve confides in Brandon that it’s his birthday, a reminder of a rough family memory I won’t spoil here.
-When Andrea decides to show up near the end of the dance to see David win the dance-off & Kelly win “Spring Queen” honors, all is well as our group of friends share a happy denouement to end the dance, & the episode.
+When Andrea decides to show up near the end of the dance to see David win the dance-off & Kelly win “Spring Queen” honors, all is well as our group of friends share a happy denouement to end the dance (& the episode).

 The episode also set up a host of future entanglements between the main cast that would unfold over the course of the 90s, & it was these last first-season episodes that saw Beverly Hills, 90210 suddenly jump into the upper range of pop culture awareness.
-Written & directed by series creator Star, the episode is well acted, showing the cast had legitimate dramatic chops, & proving their show wasn’t all silly child’s play.
+Written & directed by series creator Star, the episode is well acted, showing the cast had legitimate dramatic chops, & proving their show wasn’t just silly child’s play.

 Home Again (May 9, 1991)

 The season finale begins with a nice schoolyard throw-down, with Steve fighting some punk.
-He suffers a black eye, necessitating his wearing an eye patch.
+He suffers a black eye necessitating his wearing an eye patch.
 “Look, it’s Captain Hook!”
 Kelly jokes, to which Steve answers, “Isn’t that what we used to call you before you got your nose job?”